danilotc/devdojoen-java/README.md

 1. [x] Java One For All 73 - Object Orientation - Inheritance pt 03 - protected
 1. [x] Java One For All 74 - Object Orientation - Inheritance pt 04 - Constructors
 1. [x] Java One For All 75 - Object Orientation - Inheritance pt 05 - Initialization order
+1. [x] Java One For All 76 - Object Orientation - Overriding toString

 ---